Introduction to Supported Living

 This one-day course gives an overview of the issues and potential risks that need to be considered when commissioning, reviewing or providing a supported living service.

-At the end of the course, staff will be able to:
+At the end of the course, staff will have a better overall understanding of Supported Living and will be able to:

-• Understand the key legal and regulatory frameworks in supported living
+• Understand the key legal and regulatory frameworks in supported living, including the recent changes from the Renters’ Rights Act and the Supported Housing (Regulative Oversight) Act

 • Determine good practice in supported living